apple/swift-migration-guide/Guide.docc/CommonProblems.md

 Introducing a new type to conform indirectly can make this situation work.
-However, this solution will require some structural changes to `WindowStyler` that could spill out code that depends on it as well.
+However, this solution will require some structural changes to `WindowStyler` that could spill out to dependent code as well.

 ```swift
 struct CustomWindowStyle: Styler {